PeterAkande/flutter_and_dart_types_extension/README.md

 # Welcome!

-### This is a catalog of some extensions i use on some given flutter types..
+### This is a catalog of some Useful Dart Extensions.
 ### Enjoy Fluttering!